- Home

 3. Make a plan

 But if you plan your exercise in advance, your chances of actually getting a workout in will increase significantly.
-Try to get in the habit of writing your workouts in your diary and calendar, and treat them as though they’re an important appointment you can’t cancel.
+Try to get in the habit of writing your workouts in your diary and calendar, and treat them as though they’re an appointment you can’t cancel.

 4. Lean on a friend